afropiloto/paperless-platform/src/auth/README.md

 ```

 This comprehensive README provides everything needed to understand and implement secure authentication and authorization in your Trade Documents Platform.

+## Password Reset Token Management

+This module provides persistent storage for password reset tokens, replacing the previous in-memory implementation.

+### Components

+- **Schema**: `PasswordResetToken` - Mongoose schema with TTL index for automatic cleanup
+- **Repository**: `PasswordResetTokenRepository` - Handles all database operations
+- **DTOs**: `CreatePasswordResetTokenDto`, `PasswordResetTokenDto`, `UpdatePasswordResetTokenDto`
+- **Services**: `PasswordResetCleanupService` - Scheduled cleanup of expired and used tokens

+### Features

+- **Automatic Cleanup**: MongoDB TTL index removes expired tokens, scheduled cleanup runs hourly
+- **Token Management**: 30-minute expiration, tokens marked as used when consumed
+- **Security**: Cryptographically secure tokens, validation for expiration and usage status

+### Migration

+The AuthService has been updated to use the new repository instead of the in-memory Map.
+The API remains the same, but tokens are now persisted and automatically cleaned up.